Cuspidal edges on focal surfaces of regular surfaces: Focal surfaces

 \subsection{Geometric invariants at cuspidal edges of focal surfaces}

-We investigate geometric invariants of focal surfaces at cuspidal edges.
-Let $f\colon U\to\R^3$ be a regular surface parametrized by a curvature line coordinate system $(u,v)$.
-We then assume that $\kappa_2(p)=0$ and the focal surface $C_1$ is a cuspidal edge at $p\in U$.
-In this case, we shall consider geometric invariants called the limiting normal curvature $\kappa_\nu^{C_1}$ and the singular curvature $\kappa_s^{C_1}$ of $C_1$ at $p$.
+We investigate geometric invariants of focal surfaces at cuspidal edges. {Let $f\colon U\to\R^3$ be a regular surface without umbilic points.
+Assume that $C_i$ ($i=1$ or $2$) is a cuspidal edge at $p\in U$.
+Then we consider the limiting normal curvature $\kappa_\nu^{C_i}$ and the singular curvature $\kappa_s^{C_i}$ of $C_i$ at $p$.
+In particular, we shall give the proof of Theorem \ref{thm:ks-c1}.}

+{ Using a curvature line coordinate system $(u,v)$ for $f$, the limiting normal curvature and the singular curvature for $C_i$ obtained as follows. \begin{proposition} Let $f\colon U\to\R^3$ be a regular surface without umbilic points.
+Assume that $f$ is parametrized by a curvature line coordinate system $(u,v)$. \begin{enumerate}[label={\rm(\arabic*)}] \item If $C_1$ is a cuspidal edge at $p\in U$, then the limiting normal curvature $\kappa_\nu^{C_1}$ and the singular curvature $\kappa_s^{C_1}$ can be written as